faizrr/robot-cleaner/README.md

 ## Getting started

 The program takes `input.txt` file and returns the result in console.
 The format of file can be found in PDF.
+The idea of the solution is simple - we store all points robot visited and then calculate number of unique points.

 ### Run application